ktenzer/keithtenzer.com/_posts/2022-11-30-demystify_the_temporal_dataconverter_and_codec_server.md

 </pre>

 ### Configure Data Encoder
-The Temporal cloud UI allows each user to set their own Codec Server (data encoder).
+The Temporal Cloud UI allows each user to set their own Codec Server (data encoder).
 The encoder can also be set at namespace level.
 The user set encoder will override the namespace level.

 ![Data Encoder](/assets/2022-11-30/data_encoder.png)